barchart/marketdata-api-js/README.md

-# Barchart Market Data API for Javascript

-Include streaming delayed or realtime stocks, futures, and forex data in your HTML5 application.
+# @barchart/marketdata-api-js
+## JavaScript library for subscribing to streaming market data from [Barchart](https://www.barchart.com)

+Include streaming market data in your applications.
+Asset classes include equities, futures, and forex.
+Delayed and realtime data feeds are available.

 All you need is a username/password from Barchart, and your app can be live within a matter of minutes.
-Our simple API also has access to historical and time series data.

-Note: to obtain a free testing username/password, please contact solutions@barchart.com
+To obtain your credentials, please contact solutions@barchart.com

 ## Run The Example

-Open the following file in a browser:
+Open the following file in your browser:

     ./examples/example.html

-Or, the visit the hosted version of the example page here:
+Or, the visit the hosted version of the example page:

 - [https://examples.aws.barchart.com/marketdata-api-js/example.html](https://examples.aws.barchart.com/marketdata-api-js/example.html)